-\The subindicator contains data imputed using the MICE (Multiple Imputation by Chained Equations) method: CUB SLV HND PRY population.
+The subindicator contains data imputed using the MICE (Multiple Imputation by Chained Equations) method: CUB SLV HND PRY the regional average, which corresponds to a relative AI skills penetration of 0.1% of the population.
 This figure is, in itself, low compared to the global average (0.32%), highlighting the region's structural lag in developing skills in this area.